 If you find you’ve made too much, American buttercream freezes wonderfully!
 After whipping, spread the frosting in an even layer in a freezer-safe container, or wrap it in plastic wrap and place it in a zipper bag.
 When you’re ready to use it, thaw the frosting overnight in the refrigerator.
 Bring it to room temperature and mix well before frosting your dessert.

-How to Make the Fluffiest Chocolate Buttercream Frosting
+How to Make the BEST Chocolate Buttercream Frosting Recipe

 - First, place the softened sticks of butter and 1 cup of sifted powdered sugar in a large bowl.
-Using a whisk attachment, mix on low speed until they’re just combined.
+Using a whisk attachment, mix on low speed with an electric mixer (or in a stand mixer) until they’re just combined.
 Scrape the bowl and repeat with remaining powdered sugar, adding 1 cup at a time.

 - When the sugar has all been incorporated, turn speed up to medium-high and whip 4-5 minutes until the mixture is pale and fluffy.
 Turn off the mixer and scrape the bowl.

-- Next, add the sifted cocoa powder, vanilla and salt to the mixture.
+- Next, add the sifted cocoa powder, vanilla extract and pinch of salt to the mixture.
 Blend it all together on low for 1 minute.

 - Finally, turn the mixer up to medium-high and whip the buttercream for 4-5 more minutes.
 You’ll end up with frosting that is impossibly silky, light, and fluffy.
 Don’t worry about the air bubbles – they can be smoothed out when you use it.